 Share this post.
 Share the Journey!

-Celebrate America with this easy 4th of July centerpiece and table settings!
+Celebrate America with festive 4th of July table decor ideas on a budget!

 Happy Independence Day!
 This Summer holiday is so much fun, full of barbecues, yard games and sparklers.
 If you are like me and enjoy putting together a festive table but don’t want to spend all day nor lots of dollars, I got you!
 You truly can create happy and well thought out celebratory decor on the cheap.
-Come along as I share this easy 4th of July centerpiece and table settings!
+Come along as I share festive 4th of July table decor ideas on a budget!

 We’ve been hosting various friends and family at our house over the past week which has gifted me the opportunity to create a pretty table!
 I love to provide our guests with decor that goes with the season but that is also functional for the occasion at hand.

-Shop 4th of July Table Decor on Amazon
+Festive 4th of July Table Decor Ideas on a Budget

 When creating a new tablescape, I always like to start with a clean slate.
 I remove all other decor, placemats, napkins, etc…and give the table a good cleaning.